Skaps664/potential-invention/Day 2/ReadME.md

 This is the last only html site and covers the basic structure of any website
 i-e:
-  .Header
+  1.Header
-  .NavBar
+  2.NavBar
-  .Main Body
+  3.Main Body
     .Has many section
-  .Footer
+  4.Footer